josefs/meta-paper/paper.md

   sharing computations between different array elements and generating code which writes multiple array elements per loop interation.

-It's worth noting that both pull- and push arrays can be altered to efficiently support some of the features that they lack, when defined in their simplest form.
+It's worth noting that both Pull- and Push arrays can be altered to efficiently support some of the features that they lack, when defined in their simplest form.
 However, based on our experience, these alterations lose the strong optimization guarantees; either fusion is